yasayllc/yasay_version/public/PRIVACY_POLICY_Weather.md

 ### Open-Meteo API

-WeatherVista uses the Open-Meteo (https://open-meteo.com/) to provide weather data.
+SkyVista uses the Open-Meteo (https://open-meteo.com/) to provide weather data.
 When you request weather information:

 - We send only the latitude and longitude coordinates of the city you select
 - No personal information is sent to Open-Meteo